shreeramdrao/DocuSense/README.md

 ## Getting Started

-Follow these steps to set up and run SOFTDOC on your local machine:
+Follow these steps to set up and run DocuSense on your local machine:

 ### Step 1: Clone the Repository
 Start by cloning the repository to your local machine: